-The Karen L. Smith Faculty Center for Teaching and Learning is dedicated to promoting the success of UCF full-time, part-time and graduate student faculty.
+The mission of the Karen L. Smith Faculty Center for Teaching and Learning is to support excellence in teaching and learning at UCF.
+We are dedicated to promoting the success of our stakeholders-the UCF full-time, part-time, and graduate student faculty-and, indirectly, the students they serve and the staff and administrators with whom they work.

-Global UCF: http://www.globalucf.com.
+Global UCF: https://global.ucf.edu/